Hall of Famer and ex-Yankee Phil Niekro dies at 81

-ATLANTA — Baseball Hall of Famer Phil Niekro, who pitched well into his 40s with a knuckleball that baffled big league hitters for more than two decades, mostly with the Atlanta Braves, has died after a long fight with cancer, the team announced Sunday.
+ATLANTA — Baseball Hall of Famer Phil Niekro, who pitched well into his 40s with a knuckleball that baffled big league hitters for more than two decades, mostly with Atlanta, has died after a long fight with cancer, the team announced Sunday.
 He was 81.

-The Braves said Niekro died Saturday night in his sleep.
+The Atlanta club said Niekro died Saturday night in his sleep.
 He lived in the Atlanta suburb of Flowery Branch, where a main thoroughfare bears his name.
-Niekro won 318 games over his 24-year career, which ended in 1987 at age 48 after he made one final start with the Braves.
+Niekro won 318 games over his 24-year career, which ended in 1987 at age 48 after he made one final start with Atlanta.

-A statue of Niekro delivering his trademark pitch is located outside of Truist Park, the Braves’ stadium.
-Niekro didn’t make it to the big leagues until 1964, when he pitched 10 games in relief for the then-Milwaukee Braves.
-He made only one start over his first three years in the big leagues but finally blossomed as a starter in 1967 — the Braves’ second year in Atlanta — when he went 11-9 and led the National League with a 1.87 ERA.
+A statue of Niekro delivering his trademark pitch is located outside of Truist Park, the Atlanta stadium.
+Niekro didn’t make it to the big leagues until 1964, when he pitched 10 games in relief for the then-Milwaukee club.
+He made only one start over his first three years in the big leagues but finally blossomed as a starter in 1967 — the club’s second year in Atlanta — when he went 11-9 and led the National League with a 1.87 ERA.

-With a fluttering knuckleball that required catchers to wear an oversized mitt, Niekro went 23-13 as the Braves won the first NL West title in 1969.
+With a fluttering knuckleball that required catchers to wear an oversized mitt, Niekro went 23-13 as Atlanta won the first NL West title in 1969.

-He also had 20-win seasons in 1974 and 1979, despite pitching for a team that fell on hard times after its appearance in the inaugural NL Championship Series, where the Braves were swept in three games by New York’s Amazin’ Mets.
+He also had 20-win seasons in 1974 and 1979, despite pitching for a team that fell on hard times after its appearance in the inaugural NL Championship Series, where Atlanta was swept in three games by New York’s Amazin’ Mets.
 Niekro also led the league in losses four straight seasons, losing 20 games in both 1977 and ’79.

 He finished with a career record of 318-274 an a 3.35 ERA.
 Niekro was inducted into the Baseball Hall of Fame in 1997.